 Friends of the Earth's view

-Not enough councils are identifying sites for renewable energy – especially for onshore wind – due to unhelpful national planning policies.
-So it’s encouraging that Stroud council has developed a proactive and evidence-based policy to boost renewables that complies with the National Planning Policy Framework.
+Not enough councils are identifying sites for renewable energy, especially for onshore wind.
+Unsupportive and confusing national planning policies as well as delays in connecting to the national electricity grid aren't helping.
+So it’s encouraging that Stroud District Council has developed a proactive and evidence-based policy to boost renewables that complies with the NPPF.

 Councils should also require renewable energy such as solar panels or heat pumps in new developments (Action 32 of the Climate Action Plan).